maoringo/micropop/README.md

 ```

-Then you can get abstract pop up automatically.
+Then you can get title and abstract automatically.
 Enjoy!!